 2. Provide value

 Customer-focused marketing ideas aren’t all about selling products.
-It’s also about brand awareness, creating a community and providing value for your customers.
+Generating brand awareness, creating a community and providing value for your customers is key here too.
 Rather than constantly talking about your products, why not give something back and provide a valuable resource for customers?

 I think Facebook Groups are great for this.
 You can create a community where like-minded people can have a conversation, help each other and discuss topics related to your industry.
 Make sure the community is related to your small business but also allows people to talk about wider issues.